KaihuaHuang/kaihuahuang.github.io/_posts/2020-2-12-Singleton.md

     };
 ```

 In this header file of UK calendar, it declare three implementations of Calendar::WesternImpl.
 Since the definition of these implementations is under private access-specifier of class UnitedKingdom.
 So they can only be used inside the class UnitedKingdom.
-In another word, program cannot instantiate them outside class which can gurantee the uniqueness of
+In another word, program cannot instantiate them outside class which can gurantee the uniqueness of object.

 ``` cpp
 UnitedKingdom::UnitedKingdom(UnitedKingdom::Market market) {